Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 ```

-## Suggestions for configuring ExportSubnetwork
+## Suggestions for configuring ExportSubnetwork HttpCaller
-5. Configure the Export Subnetwork rest API http caller to your desired tool parameters.
-Start with Pro, configure the GP tool, then run.
-Capture the paramteres using a tool like Fiddler or Postman.
+1. Start with Pro, and configure the GP tool to your expected output.
+2. Before you run the GP tool, setup Fiddler or Postman to capture the web traffic between Pro and the ArcGIS Server hosting your utility network.
+3. Run the tool and capture the Export subnetwork configuration and the output JSON from your capturing tool.
+4. Use both JSONs to configure in your own settings.

 [^1]: _itals_ is alphanumeric, @value() is an attribute value from a feature in the data stream, ${} is a user parameter value configured at run time.